kapil782/js-project/README.md

-“This single-page website allows users to enter a name in a form and then displays corresponding details loaded dynamically from a JSON file.
+“This single-page website allows users to enter a name in a form and displays corresponding details loaded dynamically from a JSON file.
 It demonstrates basic JavaScript skills including DOM manipulation, event handling, and fetching local data.”